geocoder1/contrib-on-cmd-line/cedarpark.md

 Welcome to my home town
 The best place to live and work

-And buy some more property
+And bye some more property